MOSEK/mosek.rust/doc/source/api.rst

     ``len : i32``
         The length of the parameter value.
     ``parvalue : String``
-        If this is not NULL, the parameter value is stored here.
+        If this is not |null|, the parameter value is stored here.

 Obtains the value of a string parameter.